Hebden Parish Lands

 The township lands consist of nine plots of land, which are managed by the Parish Council as the body providing the trustees to the Hebden Townlands Charity, Charity number: 224334.
 Three of the parcels of the land were allotted to the parish by the 1857 Enclosure Award, and the remainder were deemed as already belonging to the Parish.

 In the case of the latter, the Charity Commission report of 1905 states that at an unknown time, but no later that 1836, a number of areas on the edges of the moor were cultivated by individuals for their own use.
 At first no one took notice, but then they were fenced off by the Overseers, and rents charged.
 The report says this was probably done about 1849, but all the fields in question were on the 1846 tithe map, so it must have been before then.
+They still belonged to the Trust Lorsd, but had effectively been transferred to the parish authorities for management.

 The Parish Council receives income from the land by letting its grazing and/or shooting, and the money is used for townlands maintenance and general Parish Council expenditure.